rschoening/mvrs-dspa/README.md

 ## Setting up the development environment
 1. cd to parent directory for project, enter `git clone https://github.com/rschoening/mvrs-dspa.git`
 1. copy the csv test data directories `streams`and `tables` from `1k-users-sorted` or `10k-users-sorted` to the subdirectory `docker/data` of the repository
-1. set environment variable `MVRS_DSPA_DATA_DIR` to the absolute file URI to the repository subdirectory `docker/data` such that it is seen by IDEA (e.g. `export MVRS_DSPA_DATA_DIR=file:///dspa19/projectst/mvrs-dspa/docker/data` in `.profile`)
+1. set environment variable `MVRS_DSPA_DATA_DIR` to the absolute file URI to the repository subdirectory `docker/data` such that it is seen by IDEA (e.g. `export MVRS_DSPA_DATA_DIR=file:///dspa19/projects/mvrs-dspa/docker/data` in `.profile`)
 1. start IntelliJ IDEA -> "Import Project" (selecting `pom.xml` in `mvrs-dspa`), accepting all defaults.
 Unfortunately, during the import process the configured run configurations are deleted.
 To bring them back:
    1. close IDEA again
    1. cd to the project directory
    1. enter `git checkout -- .idea/runConfigurations`
    1. start IDEA again and open the project
-   1. confirm that the run configurations (drop down list in upper right of IDEA window) are available:
+   1. confirm that the run configurations (drop down list in upper right of IDEA window) are available (order can differ):
    <img src="https://github.com/rschoening/mvrs-dspa/blob/master/doc/images/idea-run-configurations.png" alt="IDEA run configurations" width="60%"/>
 1. In `Terminal` tab in IDEA: run `mvn clean package`